alexismgjackson-github/watcher/README.md

 ## WHY I BUILT THIS

 This is the first project I have built.
 It was inspired by the Scrimba's Movie Watchlist solo project.
 The original assignment was to build a simple Movie Search app using Javascript and the Open Movie Database API.
-I decided to enhance the project by overhauling the UI design and decided to pair this project with learning Firebase in-depth.
+I decided to enhance the project by overhauling the UI design and decided to pair this project with learning Firebase.
 I am a movie fanatic so I use this app often!

 ## WHAT I LEARNED